YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 [^3]: Your distribution may have a different idea of which terminal should be the default in its GNOME spin.
 For example, Fedora still ships GNOME Terminal by default.

+[^4]: GNOME Terminal is being ported to GTK&nbsp;4 for GNOME&nbsp;47, but in GNOME&nbsp;46 it is still a GTK&nbsp;3 application.

-[^4]: To avoid the link-under-cursor detection logic skewing the results.
+[^5]: To avoid the link-under-cursor detection logic skewing the results.

 [VTE]: https://gitlab.gnome.org/GNOME/vte
 [GNOME Terminal]: https://gitlab.gnome.org/GNOME/gnome-terminal